harmonylang/harmonylang.github.io/docs-src/textbook/cds.md

     if *v* was at the head of *x*.

-Figure 11.1(a) shows a sequential specification for such a queue in Harmony (exploiting some methods from the `list` module described in ), but it cannot be used with threads concurrently accessing this queue.
+Figure 11.1(a) shows a sequential specification for such a queue in Harmony (exploiting some methods from the `list` module described in ).
+It is a credible queue implementation, but it cannot be used with threads concurrently accessing this queue.
 Figure 11.1(b) shows the corresponding concurrent specification.
+It cannot be used as an implementation for a queue, as processors generally do not have atomic operations on lists, but it will work well as a specification.
 See Figure 11.2 for a simple demonstration program that uses a concurrent queue.

 ```python title="queueconc.hny"